What is the Visa Fraud Monitoring Program & How Can You Avoid It?

 So, we know how one gets added to the Visa Fraud Monitoring Program.
 Now, what are the consequences of being placed in the program?

-While there are no fines for the standard VFMP, you do not enjoy the fraud liability protection offered by 3-D Secure (this applies specifically to US merchants).
-Instead, Visa will automatically assign you liability for fraud-related disputes (reason code 10.5 under Visa Claims Resolution).
+First, for both the standard and excssive VFMP, you do not enjoy the fraud liability protection offered by 3-D Secure (this applies specifically to US merchants).
+Instead, Visa will automatically assign you liability for fraud-related disputes (Visa chargeback reason code 10.5 under Visa Claims Resolution).
 The company is essentially saying that fraud is a persistent problem for you, and that you no longer deserve the benefit of the doubt when a customer alleges criminal fraud.

 Can I Get Out of the VFMP?